The BOB Ironman has been discontinued and replaced by the BOB Blaze

 Car Seat Compatibility

-The Ironman can be used with newborns with a compatible infant car seat carrier, though the manufacturer warns that you should not run with the baby until they are at least 8 months old.
+The Ironman can be used with newborns with a compatible infant car seat carrier, though the manufacturer warns that you should not run with the baby until they are at least 8 months old (speak to your pediatrician).
 This stroller is compatible with a variety of different infant car seats with the purchase of an adapter.
 The adapters on the Ironman all require a two-step approach, which includes click-in and use of straps.

 - Other Adapters — BOB also offers an adapter for some of the Britax and BOB infant car seats, and there is an adapter for some Graco infant seats.